 The Future of AI Scams and Collective Defense

-As AI technology advances, these artificial intelligence scams will likely become even more sophisticated and difficult to detect.
-Elon Musk recently stated during an interview that there’s a “10% to 20% chance that AI goes bad,” highlighting the existential concerns even those developing the technology are considering .
+As AI technology advances, these artificial intelligence scams will likely be more complicated and harder to find.
+Elon Musk, in an interview, just said that there is a “10% to 20% chance that AI goes bad,” which means even those who are creating the technology are thinking about its negative impact.

-“When a threat actor can now make an AI-generated video of an event that never happened—with no quick or easy way to verify it—and amplify that through AI-enabled bot networks on social media in minutes, and do that globally, at scale, it breaks the fabric of a society based on trust,” warns Schroeder .
+“When a threat actor can now produce an AI-generated video of a scene that never existed—with no quick or simple method to confirm it—and disseminate that via AI-enabled bot networks on social media in minutes, and furthermore do that anywhere in the world, at large quantity, then it is destroying the trust-based society fabric,” Schroeder warns.

 The arms race between AI-powered scams and detection technologies will continue to escalate.
 Security companies are developing AI-driven detection methods to identify deepfakes and voice clones, while scammers refine their techniques to avoid detection.